Learnware-LAMDA/Beimingwu/docs/content/en/contact-us.md

-# 联系我们
+# Contact Us

-如果您在使用北冥坞系统时遇到任何问题或有任何建议，请通过以下方式联系我们：
+If you encounter any problems or have any suggestions while using the Beimingwu system, please contact us through the following way:

-- 电子邮箱: bmwu-support@lamda.nju.edu.cn
+- Email: bmwu-support@lamda.nju.edu.cn